-On July 1, 2014, Albion and Sundance Minerals Ltd. ("Sundance") entered into an Arrangement Agreement, whereby the Company would acquire all of the issued and outstanding shares of Sundance, in exchange for shares of the resulting entity.
+On July 1, 2014, Albion and Sundance Minerals Ltd. ("Sundance") entered into an Arrangement Agreement whereby the Company agreed to acquire all of the issued and outstanding shares of Sundance in exchange for shares of the resulting entity.
 On March 11, 2015, Sundance was renamed as KCP Minerals Inc. ("KCP") and on March 30, 2015, Albion completed the acquisition of all of the issued and outstanding shares of KCP on a one-for-one basis, constituting its Qualifying Transaction.
-On the same day, Albion was renamed as First Mining.
+On the same day, Albion was renamed as "First Mining Finance Corp.".
 Prior to completion of the transaction, Albion consolidated all of its issued and outstanding shares on a four-for-one basis.

-Subsequent to completing the Qualifying Transaction, the Company's principal business activity is to acquire and hold highquality mineral assets with a focus in the Americas.
-As at the date of this MD&A, the Company's portfolio of 28 mineral assets are located in Canada, Mexico and the United States.
-The following lists the Company's successful acquisitions in the last twelve months:
+The Company's principal business activity is to acquire and hold high-quality mineral assets with a focus in the Americas.
+As at the date of this MD&A, the Company has 25 mineral assets in its portfolio, located in Canada, Mexico and the United States.
+The following lists the Company's acquisitions in the last twelve months:

-- (1) Coastal Gold Corp. ("Coastal Gold") acquired on July 7, 2015, included the Hope Brook gold deposit in Newfoundland; - (2) Gold Canyon Resources Inc. ("Gold Canyon") acquired on November 13, 2015, included the Springpole Gold Project in Ontario; - (3) PC Gold Inc. ("PC Gold") acquired on November 16, 2015, included the Pickle Crow Gold Project in Ontario; - (4) Goldrush Resources Ltd. ("Goldrush") acquired on January 7, 2016, included several gold permits in Burkina Faso, West Africa and cash of \$3.4 million; - (5) Clifton Star Resources Inc. ("Clifton Star") acquired on April 8, 2016, consisted of six properties, including the Duquesne Gold Project and 10% of the Duparquet Gold Project, all located in the Abitibi Greenstone Belt, Quebec and cash of \$11.0 million; - (6) Pitt Gold Property from Brionor Resources Inc. ("Brionor") acquired on April 28, 2016, also in the Abitibi region of Quebec. - (7) Cameron Gold Operations Ltd. ("Cameron Gold") from Chalice Gold Mines Limited ("Chalice"), acquired on June 9, 2016, including the Cameron Gold Project located in Ontario, and; - (8) Tamaka Gold Corporation ("Tamaka"), acquired on June 16, 2016, including the Goldlund Project located in Ontario.
+- (1) The Springpole Gold Project in Ontario through First Mining's acquisition of Gold Canyon Resources Inc. ("Gold Canyon") on November 13, 2015; - (2) The Pickle Crow Gold Project in Ontario through First Mining's acquisition of PC Gold Inc. ("PC Gold") on November 16, 2015; - (3) Goldrush Resources Ltd. ("Goldrush") acquired on January 7, 2016, included several gold permits in Burkina Faso, West Africa and cash of \$3.4 million; - (4) Four properties, including the Duquesne Gold Project and 10% of the Duparquet Gold Project, all located in the Abitibi Greenstone Belt, Quebec and cash of \$10.8 million through First Mining's acquisition of Clifton Star Resources Inc. ("Clifton Star") on April 8, 2016; - (5) The Pitt Gold Property, also in the Abitibi region of Quebec, acquired from Brionor Resources Inc. ("Brionor") on April 28, 2016,; - (6) The Cameron Gold Project located in Ontario through First Mining's acquisition of Cameron Gold Operations Ltd. ("Cameron Gold") from Chalice Gold Mines Limited ("Chalice") on June 9, 2016, and;

+(7) The Goldlund Project located in Ontario through First Mining's acquisition of Tamaka Gold Corporation ("Tamaka") on June 16, 2016.